This is a common question in our practice: Do I need a lawyer for minor car accidents in New Orleans?

 - The other driver refuses to cooperate or lacks insurance

-In these situations, a car accident lawyer will help you gather documentation, file your claim, and negotiate with the insurance companies for maximum compensation.
+In these situations, a car accident lawyer will help you gather documentation, file your claim, and negotiate with the insurance for maximum compensation.

 Your Rights Matter—Even in Minor Accidents